Create a read replica cluster

 Create the universe

-First, enter the following values to create a primary cluster on GCP cloud provider.
+First, enter the following values to create a primary cluster on GCP provider.
 Click Create Universe and then enter the following intent.

 - Enter a universe name: helloworld3

 - Add the following configuration flag for YB-Master and YB-TServer:

 leader_failure_max_missed_heartbeat_periods = 10.
 Since the the data is globally replicated, RPC latencies are higher.
 You can use this flag to increase the failure detection interval in such a higher RPC latency deployment.

 Then, click Configure Read Replica and then enter the following intent to create a read replica cluster on AWS.

 - Enter the set of regions: US East

 Since you do not need to a establish a quorum for read replica clusters, the replication factor can be either even or odd.
 Click Create.